LLNL/Silo/docs/Chapter2-Section0.md

   For example, a point mesh with no points or a ucd variable with no variable arrays.
   This requirement has been driven by the need to scale to larger problems and the use of nameschemes (see "DBMakeNamescheme" on page 209) in combination with meshes and variables with missing blocks.

-  Historically, such an operation has been considered an error by the Silo library and prevented.
-  But, that has been largely an overly cautious restriction in Silo to avert anticipated and not necessarily any real problems.
+  Historically, such an operation has been considered an error by the Silo library and prevented.But, that has been largely an overly cautious restriction in Silo to avert anticipated and not necessarily any real problems.
   DBSetAllowEmptyObjects with a non-zero argument enables the Silo library to by-pass these checks.